Unomies/sib7/README.md

-This repository for education purpose only
+This repository for education purpose SEAL SIB7